DonKarlssonSan/hicetnunc-wiki/hDAO.md

 When you click on the circle next to an artwork, this upvotes the NFT.
 You are sending 100 hDAO tokens to the hic et Nunc [HDAO-NFT wallet](https://tzkt.io/KT1TybhR7XraG75JFYKSrh7KnxukMBT5dor6/tokens), and the balance of hDAOs listed on the NFT is increased by 100.
 This operation incurs a small blockchain transaction cost of around 0.011ꜩ (sometimes known as a "gas" fee).

-When you click on the circle, it is like upvoting an NFT.
-When you upvote, you send hDAO tokens to the NFT creator (The hDAOs are directed to the specific NFT).
 The creator of the NFT can choose to withdraw the hDAOs from their wallet, keep it, or use it to vote on other artworks.
 As the creator withdraws or spends the hDAOs, the balance will be reduced and the NFT will fall in the position of the feed.

+The hDAOs appear in your profile and should also appear in your wallet.

 Visit the [hDAO feed](https://hicetnunc.xyz/hdao).

-An example of the info stored in the hDAO blockchain:
+## An example of the info stored in the hDAO blockchain

 ```OBJKT KT1RJ6PbjHpwc3M5rw5s2Nbmefwbuwbdxton
 hDAO KT1AFA2mwNUMNd4SsujE1YYp29vd8BZejyKW